CyrilSharma/CS180-Project4/README.md

 ## InvalidKeyException

+- Error that is thrown when the user is trying to use a key that is invalid.

+- This class is necessary as in the MainInterface.java class, if a user is trying to login, we check for the key to confirm the account.

 ## InvalidUserException

+- Error that is thrown when the user is invalid when logging in.

+- This class is necessary within the project as in the MainInterface.java class, the user can be notified that an issue has occured when trying to login due to this exception.

 ## InvalidWordException

-Error that is thrown when the user is trying to add existing word to the filter or get rid of word that does not exist.
+- Error that is thrown when the user is trying to add existing word to the filter or get rid of word that does not exist.

-This class is necessary in Filter class as the program can notify user if the word is valid or not.
+- This class is necessary in Filter class as the program can notify user if the word is valid or not.

+- These exceptions play a vital role when creating, editing, and deleting accounts.

 ## MainInterface
+- In this class, the interface is where the user can login/create an account.
+Additionally, in this class a user can utilize all the funcitonality of marketplace messaging system to buy turkeys.

+- This class is important becuase the Main Interface is our bridge for this project.
+This is the class the user will run to start and initilize our program.

 ## MessageManager
+- Message Manager is a class that handles the message sending for a particular user.
+It specifically add create,e dit, and remove message functionality as well as the means to export conversations into a .CSV file.

+- This class plays a vital role in creating a message history and a message file between a customer and a seller.

 ## Role